Zedekiah's Cave: History

-Only the mouth of Zedekiah's Cave is a natural phenomenon.
-The interior of the cavern was carved over a period of several thousand years.
+Only the mouth of the cave is natural.
+The interior was carved over a period of several thousand years.

 Herod the Great used the main quarry at Zedekiah's Cave for building blocks in the renovation of the Temple and its retaining walls, including what is known today as the Western (Wailing) Wall.
 Stone from the quarry may also have been used for the building projects of Herod Agrippa I. The subterranean quarry would have been usable in all seasons and any weather.
-The Roman Jewish historian Flavius Josephus writes about the "Royal Caverns" of the Old City, which may have been a reference to Zedekiah's Cave.
-The midrash Numbers Rabbah mentions the cave: "One who observed the Sabbath in a cave, even though it be like the cave of Zedekiah, which was eighteen miles long, may walk through the whole of it".
+The Roman-Jewish historian Flavius Josephus writes about the "Royal Caverns" of the Old City, which may have been a reference to Zedekiah's Cave.

+The medieval midrash Numbers Rabbah mentions the cave: "One who observed the Sabbath in a cave, even though it be like the cave of Zedekiah, which was eighteen miles long, may walk through the whole of it".

 Suleiman the Magnificent (1494–1566), the Ottoman sultan who built the present walls around the Old City, also apparently mined the quarry, ultimately sealing it up around 1540 because of security concerns.

 In 1854 the American missionary James Turner Barclay followed rumors of a cavern near the Damascus Gate, and, apparently with the help of his dog, discovered the entrance.
 Barclay and his two sons returned secretly at night and explored the cave.

+In 1873, French archeologist Charles Clermont-Ganneau uncovered a crude carving of a winged creature in a small niche in the cave.
+It had two long narrow wings that opened like a pair of scissors, a curled tail and a bearded human head under a conical headdress.
+The site is now marked by a plaque.

 In the mid-1880s, the cave was occupied by a German religious sect that was eventually evacuated by the German Consul in Jerusalem after many of the group fell ill from living in the damp, unsanitary conditions.

 Some minor quarrying occurred in 1907 when stone was obtained to be used in the Ottoman clock tower over the Jaffa Gate.
 Otherwise, the site was not frequented again until the 1920s, when it began to be something of a tourist attraction.
-In the late 20th century, the East Jerusalem Development Corporation carried out restorations of the cave.
-In the mid-1980s, The Jerusalem Foundation built paths and installed lights throughout the cavern, facilitating tourist access.

 In 1968, a resident of East Jerusalem contacted the Israeli Ministry of Finance with a claim that, during the Ottoman period, his grandfather had buried three cases of gold in Zedekiah's Cave.
 He claimed he could show officials where the treasure was buried in return for 25% of the gold.
 The Ministry agreed, but, according to The Jerusalem Post, after digging a deep hole no gold was found.

-Archaeological examination
+In the mid-1980s, The Jerusalem Foundation built paths and installed lights throughout the cavern, facilitating tourist access.
+In the late 20th century, the East Jerusalem Development Corporation carried out restorations of the cave.

+The cave reopened to the public in 2023 after three years of renovation and the installation of an audiovisual show.